Let’s get real. To any mom who’s ever breastfed, at least initially, it’s anything but simple.

 - Keep track of your pumped milk by using a milk inventory log.
 This will not only save you time, but will save you many freezer trips to count your milk stash (sign up for the free log below!)

 If you’re interested in an at home breastfeeding class – I recommend Milkology‘s class for only $19.
-The course is all online and is 90 minutes if you watch it all.
-If it’s not for you, it includes a 30 day money back guarantee!
+The course is all online and is only 90 minutes total.
+You’ll learn a ton and feel so much more prepared to breastfeed!